openhwgroup/cva6/docs/03_cv32a6_design/source/cv32a6_isa.rst

     **Invalid values**: NONE

-    **Exception raised**: Jumps to an incorrect instruction address will usually quickly raise an exception.
+    **Exception raised**: jumps to an incorrect instruction address will usually quickly raise an exception.
+An exception is raised on taken branch or unconditional jump if the target address is not aligned on 4-byte or 2-byte boundary, because the core supports compressed instructions.

 - **JALR**: Jump and Link Register